Covenstead: Functions

 There are multiple functions of a covenstead.
 It is recognised by the group as an established and familiar location and allows members to focus on the proceedings of their meetings.
-A predominate function is to allow a safe space for sabbats (seasonal festivals recognised by modern Pagans) and esbats (a meeting other than a festival) to take place.
+A predominant function is to allow a safe space for sabbats (seasonal festivals recognised by modern Pagans) and esbats (a meeting other than a festival) to take place.
 It can also be a place to worship the gods and goddesses, to conduct the various rituals and to hold witchcraft classes.
 It is also often used as a location for communal celebration and various social gatherings.
 An example of a ritual that can take place in a covenstead is an esbat rite.
 This rite involves the process of the priest or priestess initiating the proceedings, members of the circle giving their thanks, making requests to their gods and goddesses followed by the ringing of a bell.
 The ritual can also involve music, song and chanting.